priyankamadhwal/Python-Practice/Automate the Boring Stuff with Python/README.md

 **5. TIC-TAC-TOE**
 Two people play Tic Tac Toe with paper and pencil.
 One player is X and the other player is O. Players take turns placing their X or O. If a player gets three of their marks on the board in a row, column or one of the two diagonals, they win.
 When the board fills up with neither player winning, the game ends in a draw.

+**6. FANTASY GAME INVENTORY**
+You are creating a fantasy video game.
+The data structure to model the player’s inventory will be a dictionary where the keys are string values describing the item in the inventory and the value is an integer value detailing how many of that item the player has.
+Write a function named displayInventory() that would take any possible “inventory” and display it.
+Write a function named addToInventory(inventory, addedItems), where the inventory parameter is a dictionary representing the player’s inventory and the addedItems parameter is a listt.
+It returns an updated inventory.